g0dd4rd/Squier/README.md

 - goal of the game is to remain human

 Suggestions:
+- Tylak:
+-- maybe at the start of the game you could show a graphic of the keyboard keys overlayed on piano keys

 - cidic:
 -- need big text telling user their speakers must be on